bluekvirus/osgi-starterkit/README.md

 ## Run
 Call `./start.sh` to run the entire OSGI stack, note that if you include the Gogo jars (3 of them), you will be prompt with `g!` and entering the Gogo command shell after the stack is started.
 Also, if you include the Web Console jar, there will be a web console deployed for you to inspect the OSGI runtime bundles, status and logs.
 The logs are pretty useful for debugging your bundle exceptions.

-Check within `./start.sh` to see how you can load a different set of bundles to begin with and use a different configure file.
+Check within `./start.sh` to see how you can load a different set of bundles to begin with (e.g through a different configure file for production).

 ## Demo bundle